-For foreign financial assistance awards: If a foreign recipient has an established relationship with a US-based financial institution, the DOI requires payments to be made using the Automated Standard Application for Payments (ASAP).
+For foreign financial assistance awards: The preferred method of payment is with a US-based financial institution.
 For foreign assistance awards where no such US-based banking relationship exists, payments may be made using the standard method established by the Department of the Treasury for International Treasury Services (ITS).